danielbossier/CS10B/Lesson_Notes.md

 A function call is an invocation of a function's name, causing the function's statements to execute.

 A function can only return one item, not two or more.

+Parameters
+A programmer can influence a function's behavior via an input.

+A parameter is a function input specified in a function definition.
+Ex: A pizza area function might have diameter as an input.
+An argument is a value provided to a function's parameter during a function call.
+Ex: A pizza area function might be called as CalcPizzaArea(12.0) or as CalcPizzaArea(16.0).
+A parameter is like a variable declaration.
+Upon a call, the parameter's memory location is allocated, and the parameter is assigned with the argument's value.
+Upon returning to the original call location, the parameter is deleted from memory.

+An argument may be an expression, like 12.0, x, or x * 1.5.

+C++ supports another kind of parameter that enables updating of an argument variable.
+A pass-by-reference parameter does not create a local copy of the argument, but rather the parameter refers directly to the argument variable's memory location.
+Appending & to a parameter's data type makes the parameter pass-by-reference type.

+Manually examining a program's printed output is cumbersome and error prone.
+A better test harness would only print a message for incorrect output.
+The language provides a compact way to print an error message when an expression evaluates to false. assert() is a macro (similar to a function) that prints an error message and exits the program if assert()'s input expression is false.
+The error message includes the current line number and the expression (a nifty trick enabled by using a macro rather than an actual function; details are beyond our scope).
+Using assert requires first including the cassert library, part of the standard library, as shown below.

+assert() enables compact readable test harnesses, and also eases the task of examining the program's output for correctness; a program without detected errors would simply output "Testing started" followed by "Testing completed".

+Each function call creates a new set of local variables, forming part of what is known as a stack frame.
+A return causes those local variables to be discarded.

+Define a function's output or input/output parameters as pass by reference.
+- But create output parameters sparingly, striving to use return values instead.
+Define input parameters as pass by value.
+- Except for large items (perhaps 10 or more elements); use constant pass by reference for those.

+C++ supports two kinds of ordered list types.

+Arrays: declared as int myList[10], accessed as myList[i].
+Vectors: declared as vector<int> myList(10), accessed as myList.at(i).
+Arrays have a simpler syntax than vectors, but vectors are safer to use.
+Thus, using vectors rather than arrays is good practice.

+Vectors are safer because the access v.at(i) is checked during execution to ensure the index is within the vector's valid range.
+An array access a[i] involves no such check.
+Such checking is important; trying to access an array with an out-of-range index is a very common error, and one of the hardest errors to debug.